Arcadia-1/Sun_Research_Group/content/zh/authors/Aodong Zhang/_index.md

 ---
 # Display name
-title: 王兴
+title: 张奥东

 # Username (this should match the folder name)
 authors:
-- Xing Wang
+- Aodong Zhang

 # Is this the primary user of the site?
 superuser: false